abreujp/masters-of-elixir/README.md

 - [Learning Elixir: Unveil many hidden gems of programming functionally by taking the foundational steps with Elixir, Kenny Ballou, Kenneth Ballou :us:](https://www.packtpub.com/en-us/product/learning-elixir-9781785881749) - Explore the foundational steps of Elixir and uncover the hidden gems of functional programming with this comprehensive guide.
 - [Getting Started with Elixir: Build scalable, fault tolerant and maintainable applications using Elixir, João Goncalves :us:](https://www.packtpub.com/en-us/product/getting-started-with-elixir-9781787285491) - Learn how to build scalable, fault-tolerant, and maintainable applications using Elixir with this practical guide.
 - [Joy of Elixir, Ryan Bigg :us:](https://joyofelixir.com/toc.html) - The core concepts of the Elixir programming language in a fun and enjoyable way.
+- [Elixir Patterns, Alexander Koutmos :us:](https://elixirpatterns.dev/) - Learn recipes and patterns specific to Elixir/OTP and leverage the power of the BEAM.

 ### Web